rabbitboots/lxl/README.md

 * (XML Namespaces 1.0) A namespace declaration undeclares a prefixed namespace with an empty string

-* An element contains duplicate namespaced attributes which resolve to the same URI + local name pair.
+* An element contains duplicate namespaced attributes which resolve to the same URI + local name pair

 The situation is different when manipulating an xmlObject node tree.
 The namespace state in elements is not cached (attempts to do so resulted in brittle code), and the tree's namespace state can be rendered invalid by just renaming an element.
 You can call `xmlObject:checkNamespaceState()` after changing the tree to perform the same checks as the parser.